By Arwa Lodhi

-Derived directly from the Earth, is also one of the most natural.
-Stoneware, earthenware and porcelain are all sourced from natural materials, and when their use is over, they return to the Earth.
+Derived directly from the Earth, ceramic is also one of the most natural materials you can use in your home interior designs.
+Stoneware, earthenware and porcelain are all sourced from the earth, and when their use is over, they return to the earth.
 The material is beautiful, practical, and can take a wide variety of shapes and forms, from the finest, most delicate porcelain as seen in Royal Daulton or Lladro figurines to the more organically textured cups by Daniel Bellows, below, or the perfectly imperfect bowls of Souda Studios (below, in blue).

 Aesthetics aside, there has been some debate regarding the eco-friendliness of pottery.
 So just how eco friendly is ceramic?

 Too Hot to Be Eco?

 The case against the material comes mainly from those who note that much energy is used to fire the kilns that harden the clay; in fact, temperatures in the thousands of degrees are needed.
 Additionally, many types of glaze require two trips to the kiln to finish.
 If that energy comes from fossil fuels, that’s a pretty heavy environmental footprint for say, a cup.

 However, pottery takes less energy to make than glass does, and many ceramicists claim that in larger studios and in industrial pottery making, there are heat recovery systems in place that ensure the building incurs no further need for hot water provision or heating beyond what is provided by the heat of the kiln; in fact, some of that heat can even be exported to local community buildings, or even into grow-tunnels to give some warmth to tomatoes and other heat-loving crops.